Top-of-the-Line for Brooklyn Bedding

 Manufacturing and Marketing

 All Brooklyn Bedding mattresses are made in the USA in their Phoenix, Arizona facility, using USA-made components.
 Their foams are certified by CertiPUR-US as free from harmful substances and low in emissions.
-They are sold only online, on the company website and on Amazon.
+They are sold online, on the company website, on Amazon, and in participating stores.

 Customer reviews and ratings of the Brooklyn Aurora are found on Amazon and on Brooklyn Bedding.
 Although GoodBed has ratings for older Brooklyn Bedding/Dreamfoam Bedding mattresses, it only has descriptions of the Brooklyn Aurora, probably because it is so new.
 None of the Yelp reviews so far name the Aurora.